Tired but can't sleep

 CBT trains you to use techniques that help overcome the negative emotions that accompany the experience of being unable to sleep.
 Alongside this, CBT can help you to establish a healthy sleep pattern and achieve a strong connection between bed and successful sleep, meaning that falling asleep becomes more automatic and natural.

-The Sleepio course, a CBT-based sleep intervention, has also been shown to help people get to sleep faster and stay asleep through the night.
+The Sleepio course, based on cognitive and behavioral techniques, has also been shown to help people get to sleep faster and stay asleep through the night.
 In fact, participants in the clinical trial of the program, saw an average reduction in time to get to sleep of approximately 50% (Espie et al., 2012).

 Espie, C.A., Kyle, S., Williams, C., Ong, J.C., Douglas, N.J., Hames, P., Brown, J.S.L.
 (2012).
 A randomized, placebo-controlled trial of online cognitive behavioral therapy for chronic insomnia disorder delivered via an automated media-rich web application.
 Sleep, 35(6), 769-781.